top of page

 Full Black by Brad Thor

-The plot was fast paced and without much diversion; it started with a bang and kept on going.
-Scot's team are mainly ex-Navy, ex-Army and while he works outside of the system, he has intel from the major players.
-I expected a lot of right wing politics, as these books go, but I didn't find it irritating.
-I see other readers of Brad Thor like his earlier less political books, but for me it was just action and I didn't take it too seriously.
+The plot was fast-paced without diversion.
+Scott's team is mainly ex-Navy, ex-Army, and while he works outside of the system, he has intel from the major players.
+I expected a lot of right-wing politics, as these books go, but I didn't find it irritating.

-Unlike the leads of many thriller stories, he is not a gourmet cook, doesn't have much time to romance international beauties, and hasn't an outlandishly adventurous name, like Dash Kentucky.
-Of course, he does live in a 4000sq. ft., 18th century stone church on several acres overlooking the Potomac.
-But that's normal, right?
-He's a no nonsense hero who knows how to achieve his goal, without complaining.
+Unlike the leads of many thrillers, he is not a gourmet cook and doesn't have time to romance international beauties.
+Of course, he does live in a 4000 sq. ft., 18th-century stone church on several acres overlooking the Potomac.
+That's normal, right?
+He's a no-nonsense hero who knows how to achieve his goal without complaining.
 When the going gets tough, just pop another Motrin and chug a Red Bull.

-If you are looking for dynamite action, with great characters, the Scot Horvath series was a surprise for me.
-I've just read another and I'd recommend Brad Thor for solid thrills.
+There were many twists involving so many countries it was a little over the top, but it was a real page-turner.
+If you are looking for dynamite action with great characters, the Scot Harvath series was a surprise for me.
+I'd recommend Brad Thor for solid thrills.

 2011 / Paperback / 496 pages